Art Lover’s Guide to Paris: Museums, Architecture & Street Art

 Location: Rue de Rivoli, 75001 Paris

-Whilst everyone knows the Louvre for Mona Lisa, there’s work by Jacques-Louis David, Caravaggio, El Greco and Jean-Auguste-Dominique Ingres to name only few that shouldn’t be missed.
-It would take weeks to see everything the Louvre has to offer, so it’s worth focusing on specific rooms.
-In fact, I’m inclined to say if you only have a short time in Paris, then I suggest focusing your time on other museums in this list which are more mangeable to get around.
-However, if you’ve got your heart set on stepping foot inside, I suggest buying a pre-paid ticket here.
+It would take days to see everything the Louvre has to offer, so it’s worth focusing on specific rooms.
+In fact, I’m inclined to say if you only have a short time in Paris, I suggest focusing your time on other museums in this list which are more mangeable to get around.

 Gustave Moreau Museum - an art lover's guide to Paris